 Gimp Image Editor Layout tutorial will cover the overall layout and tools, filters and more.
 Gimp runs on different operating systems and it is translated into many languages.

-I want to share the power of Gimp.
+Gimp is a very powerful image editing tool and more.
 Many know a bit about Gimp but they don’t know how powerful it is.
-There is so much to learn and it is a rival to Photoshop.
+There is so much to learn and it can compete with Photoshop.

-In this tutorial I will talk about all the tools it has to offer, the overall layout design and the menu.
+This tutorial talks about all the tools it has to offer, the overall layout design and the menu.
 At first it can be overwhelming but with some patience and practice you will learn to take control.

 Gimp Image Editor Tutorials: